 Top Influential Think Tanks

 Whether you’re aware of it or not, think tanks have influenced your life and worldview by advancing policy measures in government, by shaping the media you consume, and even by inventing language that you use.
 Our list covers 50 highly influential think tanks in the world today.
-As an active citizen, it’s important to better understand who these organizations are, and how they’re influencing the world around you.
+As active global citizens, it’s important to better understand who these organizations are, and how they’re influencing the world around us.

 Often opinionated and even contentious, think tanks are a fixture of modern politics and public policy around the globe.
 Though focused intellectual groups have played an influential role in governance for centuries (royal courts, elite societies, and business clubs, for example), think tanks are a distinctly 20th century invention.
 The word itself comes from WWII military jargon, and, after being adopted and redefined over the years, has been retroactively applied to numerous pre-WWII institutions.